Shuttleworth Estate

 Parkland

 The Shuttleworth Estate includes 500 acres of parkland and an active airfield.
-Across the parkland, we have over 250 tress of varying age classes and both historic and more modern bodies of water, including manmade lakes and reservoirs.
+Across the parkland, we have over 250 trees of varying age classes and both historic and more modern bodies of water, including manmade lakes and reservoirs.
 The parkland is home to a range of outdoor events and weddings throughout the year, and provides land for Shuttleworth College to make use of, as well as being used as a space for emergency services training.

 Farming & woodland